Investor reviewing a competitive performance dashboard comparing short-term rental metrics across neighboring properties

 MetricWhat It RevealsAction if Below Benchmark

-ADRPricing competitivenessRaise rates if quality justifies it; improve listing if not
+ADRPricing competitivenessRaise rates if quality justifies it; improve listing quality if not

-Occupancy RateDemand captureLower rates, reduce minimums, improve listing visibility
+Occupancy RateDemand captureLower rates, reduce minimums, improve visibility

-RevPAROverall revenue efficiencyDiagnose whether the issue is pricing, occupancy, or both
+RevPAROverall revenue efficiencyDiagnose whether the gap is pricing, occupancy, or both

 ALOSStay length patternsAdjust minimum stays and length-of-stay discounts